CC4J Focus Points

 Improving the Climate of Respect between Law Enforcement and the Community

-Concerned Citizens for Justice formed in the spring of 2017 out of a shared concern over officer-involved shooting deaths in our community.
+CC4J formed in the spring of 2017 out of a shared concern over officer-involved shooting deaths in our community.
 With yet another shooting death at the hands of police in the fall of 2020, it is urgent for the safety of our community that law enforcement make significant changes in their use of force practices.
 We seek a collaborative relationship with the Chico Police Department, to work together to make enlightened changes in police policy and practice, leading ultimately to a transformation of culture.
 These Focus Points state our priorities.

 DE-ESCALATION MUST BECOME NORMAL PRACTICE